katholt/RedDog/README.txt

 IMPORTANT: See config file/instructions for input options/requirements

 current version:
+V1beta.10.3 fix for SE and IT reads (no stand bias calling atm - need to validate b4 adding)
+            update to many programs used (local Helix installation) User Manual update
 V1beta.10.2 minor corrections for local install and R scripts V1beta.10.1 fix for minor error in q30VarFilter V1beta.10   added strand bias test